Convict Ship Mary III (5) - 1835

 The Mary was the next convict ship carrying female prisoners to leave England for New South Wales after the departure of the George Hibbert in July 1834.

 The prisoners came from counties in England and Wales including Lancaster, London, Nottingham, Derby, Devon, York, Buckinghamshire, Kent, Norfolk, Salop, Chester, Middlesex, Isle of Man, Cumberland, Surrey, Northumberland, Suffolk, Sussex, Worcester, Gloucester, Lincoln, Bristol, Essex, Cornwall, Oxford, Stafford and Glamorgan.
-There were no prisoners convicted in Scotland arriving on the Mary.
+There were no prisoners convicted in Scotland arriving on this ship

 One of the women, Elizabeth Cook came from Newcastle-upon-Tyne.
-Elizabeth was typical of the convicts of the Mary.
+Elizabeth was typical of the convicts of this voyage.
 She was 25 years old, could read and; write and gave her occupation as all work.
 The Newcastle Courant dated 14th March 1835 gave a lengthy account of her trial at the Northumberland Assizes when she and her accomplices were charged with stealing....

 Elizabeth Cook, Mary Ann Brown and Alice Holmes, three women of the town were next place at the bar, charged with stealing on 2nd February in a house of ill fame in Silver street from the person of James Copland, a Bank of England note of 50 pounds and two of 20 pounds each.